-- 58. As outlined above (in paragraphs 35-40) the borrowing strategy for the forthcoming period whilst interest rates are at their current levels is to only under take short term borrowing when required for cash flow purposes.
+- 58. As outlined above the borrowing strategy for the forthcoming period whilst interest rates are at their current levels is to only undertake short-term borrowing when required for cash flow purposes.
 This strategy will be revised when rates start to fall back down and stabilise at the lower levels envisaged.
 This strategy will protect the overall financial position of the Authority in both the short term as interest costs on debt will be minimised as far as possible and in the long term as future debt repayments will be lower.
 There are risks to this approach as if the current level of under borrowing can no longer be sustained i.e. the reserves and balances (internal borrowing) are no longer available then we will be forced to borrow at these higher interest rates. - 59.
-The strategy agreed as part of this process in 2022/23 of taking both short and long term debt wasn't realised as interest rates started increasing significantly at the beginning of 2022 which increased the cost of borrowing (whether short or long term) beyond that which had been allowed for in the forecast which would have caused a financial pressure for the Council. - 60.
-For example at the interest rate on the 14th January 2022 if we were to have borrowed the £133.5m (forecast under-borrowed amount as at 31st March 2022) from the PWLB over 5 years the interest would have cost £2.3m per annum and over 25 years it would have cost £2.8m per annum.
-The comparative interest rates on the 13th January 2023 increase that interest cost to £5.4m per annum over 5 years or £6.1m over 25 years. - 61.
-It is normally prudent to borrow long term to support the Capital Programme; however, we have had very unusual market conditions over the last three years resulting in extremely low interest rates which have had to rise significantly to mitigate inflationary pressures.
-So whilst rates were extremely low we were only borrowing in the short term to benefit from interest rate savings and now we are delaying borrowing whilst interest rates are believed to be artificially high.
-Also, 58% of the Council's borrowings (as at 31st December 2022) are for terms between 30 and 50 years, which brings certainty of cost and minimises interest rate risk on almost half the portfolio.

-62. The Council's current Loans and Investment portfolios are shown in Appendix C.
+This is a continuation of the strategy adopted in 2023/2024 and relies on the Council having a robust cash flow forecast in place to ensure the core function of Treasury Management as outlined in paragraph 6 above can be fulfilled.
+This will ensure that the Council isn't tied into long term debt with higher than necessary interest rates. - 60.
+It is normally prudent to borrow long term to support the Capital Programme; however, we have had very unusual market conditions over the last four years resulting in extremely low interest rates which have then had to rise significantly to mitigate inflationary pressures.
+So, whilst rates were extremely low, we were only borrowing in the short term to benefit from interest rate savings and now we are delaying borrowing whilst interest rates are believed to be artificially high.
+Also, 57% of the Council's borrowings (at 31st December 2023) are for terms between 30 and 50 years, which brings certainty of cost and minimises interest rate risk on almost half the portfolio. - 61.
+The Council's current Loans and Investment portfolios are shown in Appendix C.